ricbrands/simple-ecommerce/README.md

 A simple ecommerce app made with React.

+## Custom Hooks

+It was created a hook called useFetch that makes it easy to make http calls using fetch.
+With this hook it's possible to make an API call, store the result and handle the loading and error state in a much easier way.

-# Error Handling
+## Error Handling

 This project uses the React error boundary to show a friendly message to the user if our API call fails or an error occurs in anyone of the components.
-An error boundary must be a class component and declares some basic state for tracking wheter an error has occurred.
+An error boundary must be a class component and declares some basic state for tracking wherever an error has occurred.
 Inside of render function, if there is an error, it will display a message that something went wrong.
 Otherwise, it will render whatever child components are nested underneath.
 You can see it in the ErrorBoundary file.

 # Getting Started with Create React App